Fahd-Har/CW2025/README.md

     full game state initialization on launch.
     6. Bound the new LevelUp property to the GUI constructor.
     7. In `onDownEvent()`, after a brick lands and rows are cleared, a check is performed to see if the level increased.
+    8. Added `onRisingRowEvent()` to handle the timer tick.
+This method fetches the current level, and checks for immediate game over, and updates the view.

 - **Main.java**